 Planning a fix for the intersection and implementing it are works in progress.
 Meanwhile, accidents pile up.

 Atlanta news reports from any given day show that impatient and negligent drivers continue to cause serious accidents at intersections across the city.
 Safety measures curb commuter car accidents, but safety measures don’t keep dangerous drivers off the road.

-Since 1993, the Georgia law firm of Millar & Mixon has been successfully fighting for people suffering from injuries after automobile accidents.
+Since 1993, the Millar Law Firm has been successfully fighting for people suffering from injuries after automobile accidents.
 If you were in an accident on Northside drive or anywhere else in Atlanta, contact us today to learn how our skilled car crash attorneys can help you get your life back on track.

 We offer free initial consultations on car accident claims, and we do not charge attorneys’ fees unless and until we secure compensation for you.